On-Campus B.A.

 Distance B.A.

 We offer an on-campus and distance Bachelor of Arts in Interdisciplinary Liberal Arts.
 Requirements for the on-campus and online programs vary.
-We also offer an interdisciplinary minor in legal studies designed for students who plan a career in law or related fields such as human resources, business, and communications.
-Besides a small number of courses every Interdisciplinary Liberal Arts major must take, everything else is up to you.
+Besides a small number of core courses every Interdisciplinary Liberal Arts major must take, everything else is up to you.
 No matter how many side roads you want to check out or different directions you find yourself heading as you’re choosing your liberal arts courses—it all works.

 Practicums